watsonfellowship/watson-51/_fellows/grace-hill.md

 ---

 Industrial agriculture promotes chemical-dependent monocultures which devastate the natural environment and its inhabitants.
-To address the consequences of climate change and increasing cultural disconnection from the land, I explored food forests and seed to plate traditions around local food and forest management.
+To address the consequences of climate change and increasing cultural disconnection from the land, I explored food forests and seed-to-plate traditions around local food and forest management.